 Keyboards don’t have specific compose keys.
 Instead, you can define one of the existing keys on your keyboard as a compose key.

-Open the Activities overview and start typing Keyboard.
+Open the Activities overview and start typing Tweaks.

 You can type many common characters using the compose key, for example:

 Press compose then ' then a letter to place an acute accent over that letter, such as é.

 Press compose then ` (back tick) then a letter to place a grave accent over that letter, such as è.

 Press compose then " then a letter to place an umlaut over that letter, such as ë.

 Press compose then - then a letter to place a macron over that letter, such as ē.

 You can enter any Unicode character using only your keyboard with the numeric code point of the character.
 Every character is identified by a four-character code point.
 To find the code point for a character, find the character in the character map application and look in the status bar or the Character Details tab.
 The code point is the four characters after U+.

 To enter a character by its code point, hold down Ctrl and Shift, type U followed by the four-character code point, then release Ctrl and Shift.
 If you often use characters that you can’t easily access with other methods, you might find it useful to memorize the code point for those characters so you can enter them quickly.